 - Tulum ruins – 70 pesos the entrance, free parking, you can come with your own bicycle.

 - Grand cenote – It is a cenotes inside the cave, don’t forget your snorkeling equipment.
 Entrance fee is 180, the locker is 30.

 - Carwash cenote – if you are searching for something less known, it is the carwash cenote.
 The entrance is just 50 and it is just around the corner from the grand cenote.

 - Practice yoga

-The main activity to do in Tulum is enjoying crystal blue water, white sand beaches.
-These are some of the most beautiful beaches I have ever seen, I can compare them with some parts or Langkawi.
+As I mentioned, the main activity to do in Tulum is enjoying crystal blue water, white sand beaches.
+These are some of the most beautiful beaches I have ever seen, I can compare them with some parts or Langkawi in Malaysia.